 Combining expertise

-This work was a collaboration between the Bakshi Lab in the Engineering Department and Diana Fusco’s lab in the Physics Department, combining expertise in single-cell imaging, microfluidics, phage engineering and quantitative modeling to advance the understanding of phage-bacteria interactions.
+The assay to track lytic phage infections in individual cells was developed through a collaboration between the Bakshi Lab in the Engineering Department and Dr. Diana Fusco’s lab in the Physics Department, combining expertise in single-cell imaging, microfluidics, and machine-learning with genetic engineering of phages to advance the understanding of phage-bacteria interactions.

 To study lytic phage infections at the single-cell resolution and with sufficient throughput, the researchers developed a microfluidic-based infection assay that allows a large number of independent host cell lineages to be maintained under controlled homogeneous growth conditions, while they are infected by phages.

-They had to design and optimise the microfluidic channels in this device to ensure that phages can diffuse efficiently to isolated linear colonies maintained in each trench (led by Charlie Wedd).
+They had to design and optimise the microfluidic channels in this device to ensure that phages can diffuse efficiently to isolated linear colonies maintained in each trench (led by Charlie Wedd, a PhD student in Bakshi Lab from the EPSRC Sensor CDT program at Cambridge).

-To track the infection steps, they used time-resolved fluorescence and brightfield imaging to monitor steps of infection from T7 phages that are engineered to contain a genomically integrated fluorescent marker (by Temur Yunusov in the Fusco lab).
+To track the infection steps, they used time-resolved fluorescence and brightfield imaging to monitor steps of infection from T7 phages that were engineered to contain a genomically integrated fluorescent marker (genetically engineered by Dr. Temur Yunusov, a postdoc in the Fusco lab).).

 Pipeline of information

-This pipeline provided unprecedented information about the dynamics of each step in the infection process and its relation to the host cell parameters, such as their size, ribosome content, growth rate, etc.
+This single-cell phage infection tracking pipeline provided unprecedented information about the dynamics of each step in the infection process and its relation to the host cell parameters, such as their size, ribosome content, growth rate, etc.

 READ MORE: The Microbiologist special issue on Bacteriophages